oslabs-beta/Kubilyze/README.md

 # Kubilyze

 **Kubilyze** is an all-in-one visualizing and monitoring tool designed for AWS EKS Clusters.
 It provides real-time metrics that give insight into specific nodes and pods by targeting their instance IDs, from the node level down to individualized pods.
-Key benefits include:

-##Features
+## Features

 ### Real-Time Insights
 Monitor the health and performance of your clusters in real-time, ensuring immediate detection and resolution of issues.